 This would eventually be the first portrait lens that I purchased and added to my collection.
 I sold my kit lens to help me pay for my new Sony 55mm.

 At the time, the only other lens that I wanted was a traditional 85mm lens but there were no options for Sony at that time that I could afford.

 Later the Zeiss Batis 85mm f1.8 was introduced and then the Sony 85mm f1.4 G Master.

 So I started with the good ol’ nifty fifty (five).
 I’ve owned both lenses since 2016 and I currently have both in my lens collection.

 The Sony 55mm f1.8 lens is sharp, light weight and focuses very quickly on the Sony e-mount system.

 It didn’t come off my camera for the first year of my portrait photography.

 80% of my portrait shoots were completed with this lens when I was just starting out.

 Also, with the lens being so small, I could stay rather inconspicuous in some indoor shoot locations with models.

 It never really drew that much attention while I was in crowded public spaces.
-(You know that look you get when you are carrying a big camera and everyone is staring and wondering what your doing.)
+(You know that look you get when you are carrying a big camera and everyone is staring and wondering what you’re doing.)